CSCAR/workshop-stata-intro/stata_markdown/03-working-with-data-sets.md

 ^#^^#^ Opening data

-As you may have deduced from the `sysuse` command above, the command to load local data is `use`:
+As you may have guessed from the `sysuse` command above, the command to load local data is `use`:

 ```
 use <filename>